 These delicate earrings are simple but fabulous, and are based on several Roman examples dating to the first century AD.
 Here, a beautiful round cabochon stone is set into a sleek bezel setting, and is the star of the show.
 While many of the ancient examples were made with a colored glass paste instead of a stone, our earrings are available with the following stones: Purple Amethyst, Red Carnelian, Blue Lapis Lazuli, and Aqua Chalcedony.
 Please indicate your stone choice in the Special Instructions area of this page.
+Our earrings are also available with a hook back or a post back.

 "Atia" was none other than the mother of the first emperor of Rome, Augustus!
 The niece of Julius Caesar, Atia was thus an indelible part of the early empire, for she was related to all of the emperors who succeeded Augustus throughout the period of the Julio-Claudians.